Playing smarter, not harder, and other lessons from Xander Schauffele’s fireside chat

 The PGA Tour star reflected on his eventful year, and a lot more, during a fireside chat with Rich Lerner of the Golf Channel on Dec.
 15.

-The conversation, which was streamed live on Hyland’s Facebook page and can be watched above, starts at the 3:30 mark.
+The conversation, which was streamed live on Hyland’s Facebook page, starts at the 3:37 mark.
 In addition to discussing his Christmas plans (he planned to stay in “cold” Las Vegas with Maya and her parents) and what he would be if he wasn’t a professional golfer (a physical therapist!), Schauffele dispensed some advice that is every bit as applicable to those of us whose idea of playing 18 holes involves errant tee shots and plenty of breaks for refreshments.

 Play smarter, not harder